9 lives & counting

 February 11, 2026

-In 2002, I played in the U.S. Amateur Pool Tournament in Laurel, Maryland.
+The Last Rack In 2002, I played in the U.S. Amateur Pool Tournament in Laurel, Maryland.
 To get there, I had to be one of the top players in the APA league and one of two winners from a qualifying tournament.
-Denver was one of only twelve cities in the country to host a qualifier, and ours was held at Shakespeare’s pool hall.
+Denver was one of only twelve cities in the country to host a qualifier, and ours was held at Shakespeare's pool hall.
 The same pool hall I played in after getting laid off from Spiremedia.
 The same one, only a few miles from my house.
 This tournament would be my last hurrah with pool.
-I didn’t know it…
+I…

 More